laffan/gh-pages-demo/README.md

 ## Gotchas

-1. Make sure your repo is public!
-If it is a private repo the pages link will break.
+1. **Make sure your repo is public.** If it is a private repo the pages link will break.
 ![Select the main branch.](/step_images/public.png)